rust-lang/book/src/ch04-01-what-is-ownership.md

 it to `s2`.
 But this isn’t quite what happens.

-Take a look at Figure 4-1 to see what is happening to `String` under the covers.
+Take a look at Figure 4-1 to see what is happening to `String` under the hood.
 A `String` is made up of three parts, shown on the left: a pointer to the memory that holds the contents of the string, a length, and a capacity.
 This group of data is stored on the stack.
 On the right is the memory on the heap that holds the contents.